Travel to Westcliff is simple

 Midlands and the North run by major train operators such as Virgin and First

 Great Western.
-It is only approximately 3 ½ hours from London to Liskeard on
+It is just under 4 hours from London to Liskeard on

 the direct service from First Great Western.
 A number of train operators